 This September anyone who sponsors a boat in Wilderness Inquiry’s Great River Race can compete against world-renowned explorer Ann Bancroft.
 On September 16, Bancroft will take place in the seventh annual event, which starts and ends at Hidden Falls Regional Park in St. Paul.
 The course covers a 6-mile loop on the Mississippi and Minnesota Rivers.
 Event participants take in beautiful views from the water, get a solid workout, and go home with a story about how they raced one of the world’s greatest explorers in the middle of her longest expedition to date.

 A 61-year-old Minnesota native, Bancroft is a former Wilderness Inquiry guide who has notched a host of major adventure feats all over the world.
-In 1986, she became the first woman to reach the North Pole on foot and by sled after a 1,000-mile journey.
-Six years later, she led the first all women’s team to ski across Greenland.
+In 1986, she became the first woman to reach the North Pole by dogsled after a 1,000-mile journey.
+Six years later, she led the first American all women’s team to ski from east to west across Greenland.
 In 1993, she led a 67-day ski expedition to the South Pole, becoming the first woman to cross the ice to both the North and South Poles.
-In 2001, she and polar explorer Liv Arnesen completed a 94-day expedition to ski and sail across Antarctica.
+In 2001, she and polar explorer Liv Arnesen completed a 94-day expedition to ski across Antarctica.
 Two years ago, she and Arnesen began a global quest that will take more than a decade to complete.
 They call it the Access Water Expedition.

-The Access Water Expedition is an adventure that will feature Bancroft and fellow explorer Liv Arnesen hosting six women explorers from six continents paddling down waterways on every continent, with a trip to Antarctica completing the project in 2027.
+The Access Water Expedition is an adventure that will feature Bancroft and fellow explorer Liv Arnesen hosting six women explorers from six continents for paddles down waterways on every continent, with a trip to Antarctica completing the project in 2027.
 The first leg of the expedition was completed in 2015 with a 60-day, 1,500-mile paddle down the Ganges River in India.
 The second leg of the project takes place this fall on the 2,320-mile Mississippi, with Bancroft and her crew beginning their paddle in Itasca and then paddling down sections of the river all the way to New Orleans in mid-November.